Erik Karlsson: Style of play

 Karlsson's performance has been widely acclaimed by current and former ice hockey players, head coaches and the media.
 He is well known for his speed, such as his ability to lead a rush and be the first man to return to defend, and for making plays.
 In 2012, Bobby Orr praised Karlsson for his fast skating and performance, comparing him to former defencemen such as Larry Robinson and Paul Coffey, while Coffey himself praised Karlsson as an "elite player" and one of the best players in the NHL.
 Ken Hitchcock praised Karlsson for his skating skill and reading of plays, saying that he is "ahead of the curve everywhere".
 Henrik Lundqvist also called Karlsson "one of the best players in the game", complimenting his skating skills and vision of the game.
-Despite his performance, he has also been criticized for not playing a more defensive role as a defenceman.
+Despite his performance, he has also been criticized for not playing a more defensive role as a defenceman and for his negative career plus–minus rating.

 Karlsson is known as being a more offensive defenceman.
-He has earned more than 70 points in four different seasons and is the second defenceman in league history to lead his team in scoring in four consecutive campaigns.
+He has earned more than 70 points in five different seasons and is the second defenceman in league history to lead his team in scoring in four consecutive campaigns.

 Karlsson has also shown his grit and toughness as he has played in numerous games and playoff series with very noticeable injuries.
 In the Ottawa Senators playoff run in 2017, Karlsson was reported to have played on a broken heel, for which he had to get a surgery the following off-season.
 Karlsson also rushed himself back from a groin injury in the 2019 NHL playoffs to help with the San Jose Sharks playoff run, which also ended in the conference final series.
-Karlsson is recognized for using snus, a Swedish form of dipping tobacco, during the games.